cyrilletuzi/eslint-plugin-angular-modern/README.md

 ## Other rules

+The following invidiual rules are _not_ in presets.

 ### Rules already reported by `strictStandalone`

+See [the documentation](./docs/standalone-strict/STRICT_STANDALONE.md) to enable Angular `strictStandalone` compiler option.

 - [no-ngmodule-component](./docs/standalone-strict/NO_NGMODULE_COMPONENT.md)
 - [no-ngmodule-directive](./docs/standalone-strict/NO_NGMODULE_DIRECTIVE.md)
 - [no-ngmodule-pipe](./docs/standalone-strict/NO_NGMODULE_PIPE.md)

 ### Rules already reported by `@typescript-eslint/no-deprecated`

+See [the documentation](./docs/deprecated/DEPRECATED.md) to enable `@typescript-eslint/no-deprecated` rule.

 - [no-platformbrowserdynamic](./docs/deprecated/NO_PLATFORMBROWSERDYNAMIC.md)
 - [no-routertestingmodule](./docs/deprecated/NO_ROUTERTESTINGMODULE.md)